- Plesk for Linux

 The server was hacked.
 What to do?

-The most recommended way is to migrate to the new server.
+The most recommended way is to contact 3rd party security company to investigate the source of the attack as such companies are experienced in that matter.
+Once the issue is localized, it is highly recommended to migrate to the new server.
 When the attacker raised their privileges to the root level using malicious software, they can do whatever they want with the server.
 And even if some rootkits or malware were found during the investigation and cleaned up, there is no guarantee that there are no others left.
-The malware can be loaded to RAM, some backdoors enabled or cronjobs that have a task to download a malicious software.
+The malware can be loaded to RAM, some backdoors enabled or cronjobs that have a task to download malicious software.

 How to find the way the server was hacked?

 Third-party solutions that search for rootkits or malware provides the scanning based on known malware and can miss the ones that were never detected before.
 As a result, the report will be inaccurate.